EsotericSoftware/kryo/README.md

 For the case you need to serialize to or deserialize from direct-memory ByteBuffers or even off-heap memory, there are two dedicated classes UnsafeMemoryInput and UnsafeMemoryOutput whose instances can be used for this purpose instead of the usual Input and Output classes.

-Using Unsafe-based IO may result in a quite significant performance boost, depending on your application.
+Using Unsafe-based IO may result in a quite significant performance boost (sometimes up-to an oder of magnitude), depending on your application.
 In particular, it helps a lot when serializing large primitive arrays as part of your object graphs.

 ### ** DISCLAIMER ABOUT USING UNSAFE-BASED IO **